jkomyno/react-native-universal-picker/README.md

 ----------------- | -------- | -------- | --------------------
 cancelLabel       | string   | 'Cancel' | The label of the latest ActionSheetIOS option button, which is the one that dismisses the picker on iOS

-## Issues

-At the moment it's been manually tested only on Android.

 ## Contributing

 PRs are obviously welcome! :octocat: